Elosar/predictive_maintenance/time_series/README.md

-# Time Series Forecasting of Critical Railway Alarms
+# Time Series Forecasting of Critical Alarms

 This script automates the process of forecasting critical railway alarms (`Criticality_1`) for individual train cars using time-series analysis with the **Prophet** library.